 While key fobs are built to last, their batteries will eventually need replacement.

-In many cases, a key fob battery can last several years — some people go as long as seven years without needing a change.
+In many cases, a key fob battery can last several years — some people go as long as twenty years without needing a change.

 Here’s a simple step-by-step guide to checking and replacing your key fob battery: